squidmin/java-labs/src/main/java/lambdas/README.md

 This interface takes a parameter of type `T` and does not return anything.

-A consumer can be used in all contexts where an object needs to be consumed,i.e. taken as input, and some operation is performed on the object without returning any result.
+A consumer can be used in all contexts where an object needs to be consumed; i.e., taken as input, and some operation is performed on the object without returning any result.

 Below is the list of methods in the `Consumer` interface. `Consumer<T>` has an abstract method `accept()` and a default method called `andThen()`, which is used for chaining.

 ![img.png](img/03.png)

 In the below example, we will create a `Consumer` which prints a value.

+### `ConsumerDemo.java`

 ```java
 import java.util.function.Consumer;